Right Arrow

 9 minutes

-The most common incidents?
-Slips, trips, and falls, contact with equipment, overexertion injuries, chemical exposures, and needlestick accidents.
-Each type of injury has unique root causes, but they share a common thread: most can be prevented with the right combination of training, protocols, and proactive monitoring.
+The most frequent incidents?
+Contact with equipment, overexertion injuries, chemical exposures, and needlestick accidents.
+Each type of injury has unique root causes, but they share a common thread: the likelihood of many can be reduced with the right combination of training, protocols, and anticipatory monitoring.

-Modern safety technology, especially AI-powered video intelligence, now offers colleges a powerful tool to identify hazards in real time, enforce safety compliance, and dramatically reduce incident rates.
-In this guide, we’ll break down the top 5 injuries that can occur in colleges and universities and—most importantly—how to prevent them, with a sharp focus on the role of video intelligence in keeping campuses safe.
+Safety technology, particularly video AI, now offers colleges a powerful tool to identify hazards, enforce safety compliance, and help reduce incident rates.
+In this guide, we’ll break down the top 4 injuries that can occur in colleges and universities and explain how to mitigate them, with a focus on the role of video AI in keeping campuses safe.

 Contact with Objects and Equipment